Relationships for Young Parents

 Work and learning

-Most people worry about the future when they are having a baby.
-But you can continue with work or learning, and this will boost your wellbeing and household income.
+You can continue with work or learning, and this will boost your wellbeing and household income.

 There are benefits especially for pregnant women and those with young children, such as Healthy Start which provides vouchers for healthy food, and the Sure Start Maternity Grant